NI Appointments Procedure

 AccessNI

-As an organisation using AccessNI to help assess the suitability of applicants for positions of trust, The Scout Association, Northern Ireland Scout Council complies fully with the AccessNI Code of Practice – Download a copy of the AccessNI Code of Practice here
+As an organisation using AccessNI to help assess the suitability of applicants for positions of trust, The Scout Association complies fully with the AccessNI Code of Practice – Download a copy at this weblink: https://www.nidirect.gov.uk/publications/accessni-code-practice

 It is a requirement of AccessNI’s Code of Practice that all Registered Bodies must treat applicants for Disclosure Certificates who have a criminal record fairly and do not discriminate because of a conviction of other information revealed.
 It also requires Registered Bodies to have a written policy on the recruitment of ex-offenders.
-Download a copy of The Scout Association, Northern Ireland Scout Council’s Policy here Policy statement on the Recruitment of Ex Offenders
+Download here Appendix A – Guidance for Rehabilitation of Offenders 2023 – Northern Ireland

 Barred list checks